pip-services/pip-services-docs/content/en/python/components/trace/composite_tracer.md

 ### Description

-The CompositeTracer class allows you to ggregate all tracers from component references under a single component.
+The CompositeTracer class allows you to aggregate all tracers from component references under a single component.

 #### References